tomas-maciulis/freelance-platform/README.md

 Basic website made for posting and finding freelance job ads.

 ## Requirements
-PHP 7.2
+PHP 7.2\
-MySQL 14.14 (recommended but any other SQL management system supported by Laravel 7.1.3 could be used) composer npm
+MySQL 14.14 (recommended but any other SQL management system supported by Laravel 7.1.3 could be used)\
+Apache 2 (recommended but any other web server could be used)\
+composer\
+npm

 ## Installation
-Create new empty database in (My)SQL management system.
+Create new empty database in (My)SQL management system.\
-Duplicate and rename `.env.example` to `.env`.
+Duplicate and rename `.env.example` to `.env`.\
 Configure database and website settings in `.env` file.

 Install PHP dependencies